jazhang1999/SysPerfAnalysis/README.md

 Each one of these steps is a lot, but these are the main things to accomplish in order to make this process work.
 This will, as of now, also be done on a Windows 10 computer using the Ubuntu 18.04 virtual machine

 # Step One - getData.py
 Step one requires that we get the data.
 To do this required a two-pronged approach
+* The user will first have to specify the name for where all the data will be saved.
+For example: `python3 getData.py sample1` will tell the program to save all the scraped data into a subdirectory within ./dataFiles/ into a subdirectory called sample1
 * We first obtained hardware data from Open Software Monitor by making it transmit to a private web server, then scraping the data off said web server in the form of a .json file (containing all the data on there)
 * To get top processes running (measured by CPU usage), I first wrote and tested out a PowerShell script that would be able to retrieve the top 20 processes running on the PC at the time.
 I then incorporated this into my python code to save the resulting output of that command into a .txt file
 * Since one data pull gets both of the above at pretty much the exact same time, I simply named the resulting .json file and the .txt file with the timestamp when the reading took place (predetermined)
-* For more individual documentation on specific lines of code, please see the original getData.py
+* For more individual documentation on specific lines of code, please see below:

 ```
 # Import necessary libraries